molily/molily.de/_posts/2019-02-03-testing-angular.md

 The crucial question for dividing your testing efforts is: Which tests yield the most return on investment?
 How much work is it to maintain a test in relation to its benefit?

 In theory, the benefit of end-to-end tests is the highest, since they indicate whether the application works for the user.
-In practice, they are flaky, imprecise, painful to write and debug.
+In practice, they are flaky, imprecise, and hard to debug.
 The business value of integration and unit tests is estimated higher.

 For this reason, some experts argue you should write few end-to-end test, a fair amount of integration tests and many unit tests.
 If this distribution is visualized, it looks like a pyramid: